01AgenticDefine the system

 Proof you can inspect

-The proof layer shows how a bounded system moves from trigger to source material.
+The proof layer shows how a bounded system moves from trigger to source material and working memory.
 It also shows AI support, human review, and the recorded next action.

 Diagram